 But, you don't want to warm a cold puppy too quickly either because that, too, can be fatal.
 The safest way to warm him is old school-using your own body heat.
 I would suggest putting the puppy in your bra.
 Don't rush it; warming him too quickly could send him into shock.
 Check him/her in an hour and hopefully his temperature is up.
 If he's still not quite warm enough put him back in your bra.
-Once his temperature is above 96 Fahrenheit the first week and 97 the second week, Then it's safe to proceed to the next steps.
+Once his temperature is above 96 Fahrenheit the first week and 98 the second week, Then it's safe to proceed to the next steps.
 Continue to monitor temp.
+You can also use hand towels warmed in your dryer to help warm up puppy.
+With the puppy in your bra, throw a warmed towel over puppy and over your shoulder.
+Keep dryer running and change out towel when too cool.

-I also take a compromised baby away from the litter.
+I also take a compromised baby away from the litter until he turns a corner.
 I put him in an incubator or if not an incubator, a box to keep his temperature regulated.
 If you warm up the puppy and put it back in with the litter, it is very likely the puppy will be pushed aside again and get cold again.
 This time you may not get him back.

 A good set up would be a 12 x 12 box.
 A heating pad on LOW, UNDERNEATH the box not in it.
 I have 6-8" of padding between puppy and heat pad.
 You DON'T want to dehydrate the puppy from TOO much heat now.
 Here is an example of a box.
 You'll notice the cardboard squares.
 I tuck one in on each side after I cover the puppy so it can't crawl over the sides of the box and topple to the floor.